New to taxes or need some help? You’re in the right place!

 Unless you’ve just received a crisp check from the IRS with your federal tax return, then we’re assuming that the word “tax” can make you shudder at the mention.
 Paying taxes is something that U.S. citizens are required to do and, whether you believe it or not, taxes go towards benefiting the community, including yourself!
 Depending on your age, work status, income, and state, the amount of taxes, as well as how you pay your taxes, can differ quite greatly.
 Understanding taxes and how the IRS works isn’t a fun task and, unfortunately, can get you in some trouble if you don’t go about it correctly.=

-Today, we’re going to chat about some of the ins and outs of taxes.
+Today, we’re going to chat about some of the ins and outs of taxes in Lancaster, OH.
 If you’re new to paying taxes or just want to learn more about the process, we hope our small debriefing is helpful.

 If you’re on an employer’s payroll, then, most likely, your taxes are being withheld through them.
 Employers are required to withhold a certain percentage from taxes including Social Security Tax and Medicare Tax, which are fixed, and Federal Income Tax, which is dependent on what you fill out in your W-4 form.
 Your W-4 form is available through the IRS and helps determine how much Federal Income Tax an employee is required to pay.
 Additionally, each state has their own State Income Tax percentage that is also taken out of your paycheck.